igniphp/framework/README.md

  - php 7.1 or better
  - [swoole](https://github.com/swoole/swoole-src) extension for build-in http server support

+### What's new

+With version 2.0 network package was extracted from the framework code, error handling was overall improved as well as Server's listeners.
+More details can be found in changelog file.

 ### Quick start
 Alternatively you can start using framework with [quick start](https://github.com/igniphp/framework-quick-start) which contains bootstrap application.